-(w) Statement of Cashflows
+(w) Statement of cashflows

-Cash means cash balances on hand, held in bank accounts, demand deposits and other highly liquid investments in which the Group invests as part of its day to day cash management.
+Cash means cash balances on hand, held in bank accounts, demand deposits and other highly liquid investments in which the Group invests as part of its day-to-day cash management.

 Operating activities include cash received from all income sources of the Group and the cash payments made for the supply of goods and services.
-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS for the year ended 30 June 2007

-Investing activities are those activities relating to the acquisition and disposal of non current assets.
+Investing activities are those activities relating to the acquisition and disposal of non-current assets.